davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 ![equation04](equation04.gif)

-The method `mapRange` allows to map many consecutive shapes:
+## Range mapping

+If we need to map a bunch of consecutive origin indices into another bunch of consecutive destiny indices, the method `mapRange(OrigA,OrigB,dst)` do exactly this.
 The command

 ```java
 tr.mapRange(3,7,13);